Ingage-Meetup/20241016-trees-using-ai/README.md

 - Accurate instrumentation for counting operations.
 - Clear comparison of results for both datasets.
 - Effective use of Copilot and ChatGPT to assist, without relying solely on AI to complete the task.

 ---

-## Stretch Goals (Optional)
-- Implement an additional self-balancing tree like an **AVL Tree** for advanced comparison.
-- Experiment with optimization techniques or alternative data structures.

----